shaheersighs/shaheersighs/README.md

 Created a Counterfeit Currency Detection System using computer vision and deep learning—because counterfeiters should really find another hobby.

-Built an ML Model for Soil Health—because even dirt deserves good predictions.
+Built an ML model network anomaly detection because even anomalies deserves good predictions.

-Developed a Logistic Regression Model for Stroke Prediction—because math can save lives.
+Developed a Deep Learning for model brain tumour classification because math can save lives.

 Check out my repos below and see what I’ve been working on! 👇